confluentinc/cp-docker-images/docs/installation/clustered-deployment-ssl.rst

       kafka-ssl-3_1  | [2016-08-24 23:38:22,763] INFO [Controller-3-to-broker-2-send-thread], Controller 3 connected to localhost:29093 (id: 2 rack: null) for sending state change requests (kafka.controller.RequestSendThread)
       kafka-ssl-3_1  | [2016-08-24 23:38:22,762] INFO [Controller-3-to-broker-1-send-thread], Controller 3 connected to localhost:19093 (id: 1 rack: null) for sending state change requests (kafka.controller.RequestSendThread)

 #.
-Follow step 5 in the :ref:`docker-client-setup-3-node-ssl` to test that your brokers are functioning as expected.
+Follow step 5 in the :ref:`Installing and Running Docker <docker-client-setup-3-node-ssl>` to test that your brokers are functioning as expected.

 #.
 To stop the cluster, first stop Kafka nodes one-by-one and then stop the |zk| cluster.